kevinzhao07/SOSFlaskDashboard/README.md

     - `/css`
         - `map.css`
             - formats and styles the mapbox item for `dashboard.html`
-        - `map2.css`
-            - formats and styles the mapbox item for `dashboard2.html`
-        - `map3.css`
-            - formats and styles the mapbox item for `dashboard3.html`
         - `michigan.css`
             - styles the map and tooltips in `search.html`
         - `nondatastyle.css`